MicrosoftDocs/memdocs/sccm/protect/deploy-use/monitor-mobile-threat-defense-compliance.md

 ## Device Threat Protection tab

-Additionally, on the **Devices** screen, you can click on specific devices, then click on the **Device Threat Protection** tab to gather more details about their compliance status.
-Find below a list of column descriptions, its details, and expected values when using this tab to monitor the compliance status on your devices.
+Additionally, on the **Devices** screen, you can click on specific devices, then click on the **Device Threat Protection** tab that provides more details about the device compliance status.
+Find below the column descriptions and the its expected values to help you analyze the device compliance status.

 |Column name|Visible by default|Description|
 |-|-|-|